talkohavy/guides/docs/programming/terminal-god/vim.md

 - `ci{` - Deletes all the contents between the confining **curly braces**, and puts you in insert mode.
 - `ci[` - Deletes all the contents between the confining **brackets**, and puts you in insert mode.
 - `ci"` - Deletes all the contents between the confining **quotes**, and puts you in insert mode.

-### - C. Special

-- `J` – Join the current line with the next one.
-- `cw` – Change word (deletes the word from where the cursor is and to the right and puts you in insert mode).

 <br/>